Sam-Max/rcmltb/README.md

 - Netrc support
 - Direct link authentication from bot
 - Edit global options from bot settings

-### Rclone
-- Copy file/folder from cloud to cloud
-- Leech file/folder from cloud to Telegram
-- Mirror from Telegram to a selected cloud
-- Telegram Navigation Button Menus to interact with cloud
-- File Manager: size, mkdir, delete, dedupe and rename
-- Service Accounts support with automatic switching
-- Serve cloud as http or webdav index
-- Sync clouds
-- Search files on cloud
-- Clean cloud trash
-- View storage info

 ### Mirror
 - From Telegram to cloud